ogzozg/bilge-nlp/README.md

 > *Inspired by the wisdom etched in stone by Bilge Khagan, this project aims to unlock the linguistic secrets of Old Turkic using modern Natural Language Processing techniques.*

-**Bilge-NLP** is an open-source initiative to build a complete toolkit for the computational analysis of the language of the Turkic Runic inscriptions.
+**Bilge-NLP** is an open-source initiative to build a complete toolkit for the computational analysis of the language of the Turkic inscriptions.

 ---